vageeshmaiya/Attention-based-Synthetic-Battery-Data-Augmentation-Technique/README.md

 | freq | Freq for time features encoding (defaults to `h`).
 This can be set to `s`,`t`,`h`,`d`,`b`,`w`,`m` (s:secondly, t:minutely, h:hourly, d:daily, b:business days, w:weekly, m:monthly |
 | features | The forecasting task (defaults to `M`).
 This can be set to `M`,`S`,`MS` (M : multivariate predict multivariate, S : univariate predict univariate, MS : multivariate predict univariate) |

-On running the main code a `results` folder will be created where the output is stored.
+On running the main code a `results` folder will be created where the prediction output is stored.